baotram153/Movie-Recommendation-System/README.md

 ## Further development
 - We will try to use spark on a cluster of computers
-- Build a web server as UI
+- Build a web server using Flask
+    - A page for movie recommendation
+    - A page for movie filter